tenacityteam/tenacity/BUILDING.md

 affecting older versions of Visual Studio, but please report them as we will still fix them.

-We srongly recommend using a package manager for managing build tools as it makes general management, such as updating or removing them, easier.
-We like to use [Scoop](https://scoop.sh) in CI.
-It contains all of the build tools needed for Tenacity.
+You also need the following additional dependencies as well:

+- Git
+- CMake
+- Ninja
+- gettext

+However you install these dependencies is up to you.
+We strongly recommend using [Scoop](https://scoop.sh) for easier management.
+Other package managers may not have all the required dependencies.

 If you don't already have Scoop installed, open PowerShell and run the following commands:

 ``` powershell
 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser